Quantum information transfer using weak measurements and any non-product resource state: Motivation

-Weak values proposed in Aharonov, Albert and Vaidman's seminal paper~\cite{aharonov1988result} are complex entities which appear as a shift in the expectation value of a pointer observable when a weak von Neumann interaction between the system and pointer states is followed by post selection on the system state~\cite{PhysRevD.40.2112,kanjilal2016manifestation}.
+where $ \ket{\psi_f} $ and $ \ket{\psi_i} $ are the final and initial system states respectively.
 Although weak measurements were initially introduced in the context of continuous variable Gaussian pointer states, the paradigm has since been theoretically and experimentally established for qubit pointer states~\cite{wu2009weak,brun2008test,lundeen2005practical}, entangled pointer states~\cite{menzies2008weak,ho2016experimental} and most generally to arbitrary pointer states~\cite{johansen2004weak,kofman2012nonperturbative}.
-The concept of weak values and measurement has led to the development of ingenious methods for the direct determination of a quantum wave-function and density matrix of mixed states followed by their experimental demonstration~\cite{lundeen2011direct,lundeen2012procedure,PhysRevLett.117.120401,wu2013state}.
-These schemes enable the state of the quantum system being probed appear directly as a shift in the expectation value of the pointer observable in terms of the weak values.
+The concept of weak values and measurement has led to the development of ingenious methods for direct determination of a quantum wave-function and density matrix of mixed states followed by their experimental demonstration~\cite{lundeen2011direct,lundeen2012procedure,PhysRevLett.117.120401,wu2013state}.
+These schemes enable the state of a quantum system being probed appear directly as a shift in the expectation value of the pointer observable in terms of the weak values without the complicated state reconstruction process in conventional tomography~\cite{vogel1989determination,cramer2010efficient}.
 For a continuous variable pure state expressed as a quantum wave-function $ \psi(x) $, the wave-function at a particular position is equal to the weak value of position observable $ \ket{x_0}\bra{x_0} $ obtained after post-selection on a zero momentum eigenstate~\cite{lundeen2011direct}.
 Measuring a number of these weak values for several position eigenkets is thus enough to faithfully approximate the wave-function.
 A discrete variable pure state defined on a $d$-dimensional Hilbert space can be expressed in terms of vectors of a $d$-element orthonormal basis set: $ \ket{\psi}=\Sigma_{k=0}^{d-1} \braket{a_{k}}{\psi}\ket{a_{k}} $.
 Given such a set, it is possible to find another basis set which is mutually unbiased with respect to the former and has an element $ \ket{b_0} $ which is a discrete analogue ($ \ket{+} $ state corresponding to the d-dimensional Hadamard transform of $ \ket{0} $) of the zero momentum eigenstate in the continuous basis.
 This element satisfies $\braket{b_{0}}{a_{k}}=1 /\sqrt{d}$ $ \forall $ $k$.
 Thus, one can write: